Ariat English riding boots are my personal favourite.

 The brand also partners with events that give back to the riding community.
-For examples, it sponsored everyone from the National High School Rodeo Association in the company’s early years, to Team USA at 2012 London Olympic games.
+For example, it has sponsored everyone: from the National High School Rodeo Association in the company’s early years, to Team USA at the 2012 London Olympic games.

 Why I Prefer Ariat English Riding Boots